VFS-VRAR/BrickBreaker/README.md

 <p align="center">

 ## Summary
 The game's objective is to eliminate all of the BRICKS at the top of the screen by hitting them with the BALL.
-But, if the ball hits the bottom GAME OVER, the player loses and the game ends!
+But, if the ball hits the bottom GAME OVER, the player loses, and the game ends!
 Face new challenges as progress through the game, unlocking new levels, and new power-ups.

 ## Project Aim / Goal / Pillars
-Project Goal is create a homage to the classic Brick Breaker.
-We wanted to maintaim the most iconic elements, with some twists and different elements.
-With that we create a familier but still new experience for players.
+The project Goal is to create a homage to the classic Brick Breaker.
+We wanted to maintain the most iconic elements, with some twists and different elements.
+With that, we create a familiar but still new experience for players.

-* Pillars "Add description to each pillar"
+* Pillars "Add a description to each pillar"
   - Old but New
   - Simple controls, funny interactions
   - Quick Reflexes